______________________________________________________ActiveMSers: Staying active with multiple sclerosis

 • Folks are accommodating ... if you ask.
 A table by the wall (perfect for stashing my forearm crutches), a spot near the bathroom (for those uncertain times), a seat upfront (to avoid the maze of diners).

 • A small, soft-sided cooler (with an ice park or two, but watch that you don't accidentally freeze your meds) works great to tote your medication and can be stored in a carry-on backpack (so it won’t count as an extra carry-on).
-Copaxone, Avonex, and Betaseron should never be stored at temperatures higher than 86 degrees Fahrenheit; Rebif should never see the light of day above 77 degrees Fahrenheit.
-Taking a cooler is always a good idea when traveling with your CRABs.
-Even if you are on Betaseron, which doesn’t require refrigeration, you never know when your medication will be sitting in a hot car while you are out on a hike.
+Copaxone, Avonex, Betaseron and Extavia should never be stored at temperatures higher than 86 degrees Fahrenheit; Rebif should never see the light of day above 77 degrees Fahrenheit.
+Taking a cooler is always a good idea when traveling with your injectables.
+Even if you are on Betaseron or Extavia, which don’t require refrigeration, you never know when your medication will be sitting in a hot car while you are out on a hike.

-• Always keep your CRABs with you as part of your carryon luggage.
+• Always keep your medications with you as part of your carryon luggage.
 That’s one piece of luggage you can’t afford to lose.

-• It’s smart to have a prescription for your CRAB as well as a letter from your doctor stating that you have multiple sclerosis and give yourself injections.
+• It’s smart to have a prescription for your drugs as well as a letter from your doctor stating that you have multiple sclerosis.
 I personally have never been stopped at security for having a boatload of potentially subcutaneous weapons, but I’ve been pulled aside for an eyeglass screwdriver that was immediately confiscated with appropriate scolding.

-• The Xray machines used at airports should not harm your CRABs.
+• The Xray machines used at airports should not harm your medications.

 • If need be, call ahead to your hotel and ask that a portable refrigerator be put in your room if it does not have a mini bar.
 Most hotels will be able to honor that request.

-• When removing items from your minibar to make room for your CRABs, be sure to later check your bill.
+• When removing items from your minibar to make room for meds, be sure to later check your bill.
 Some minibars have the ability to automatically charge your bill for items removed from the fridge, even if you put them back.

-• Bring a few extra shots just in case you do something stupid and pooch one of your injections.
-And if the weather causes delays or cancellations, you don’t want to be stuck without your CRABS.
-Never thought I’d say that.
+• Bring a few extra doses just in case you do something stupid and pooch one of your injections or drop a bill down a gutter.
+And if the weather causes delays or cancellations, you won’t be stuck without your medication.